AdedapoOyinkansola/UC-Berkeley-Capstone-Project/README.md

 XGBoost Classifier
 Decision Tree Classifier

 F1 Score was used to select the best performing models.
-This is because of the imbalance dataset.
+This is because of the imbalanced dataset.

 #### Outline of project